-Moving in vivo, we demonstrated successful exon-skipping in mdx mice that correlated with dystrophin expression.
-PN-modified oligonucleotides led to more exon-skipping and more dystrophin production in all muscles after six weeks of treatment, as shown below, but especially in the heart and diaphragm.
-These results demonstrate the impact of a few PN linkages - with no delivery vehicle or conjugate - significantly improves the PK-PD profiles for stereopure compounds.
+Moving in vivo, we demonstrated successful exon skipping in double knockout mice ("dKO"), which lack both utrophin and dystrophin and therefore develop a severe muscular dystrophy phenotype comparable to that observed in patients with DMD.
+In these mice, exon skipping correlated with dystrophin protein expression, and PN-modified oligonucleotides led to more exon skipping and dystrophin production in all muscles examined after six weeks of treatment (shown below, left).
+Exon skipping and dystrophin expression improvements correlated with improved serum biomarker profiles in the same mice (shown below, right).
+These results demonstrate the impact of the judicious placement of PN linkages - with no delivery vehicle or conjugate - which can significantly improve the pharmacological profiles for stereopure compounds.

-Data adapted from Figure 5, Kandasamy et al., 2022; doi: 10.1093/nar/gkac018
+Data adapted from Figure 8, Kandasamy et al., 2022; doi: 10.1093/nar/gkac018 (Stats: One-way ANOVA: P<0.05, P<0.01, P<0.001, P<0.001)